all-of-us/healthpro/README.md

 ### Automated credential scanning

 **Important:** Install and use [`git-secrets`](https://github.com/awslabs/git-secrets) to avoid exposing API keys and certificates by screening commits for matched strings.
-An installation script has been provided.
+After installing that utility, run the script below to configure the hooks for this project.

 `./bin/installHooks`